juku23/test/README.md

-this is my second project.
+this is my second project
-I got this.
+This change is made the project1 branch